rushilma/thesis/2-algorithms.typ

 This decomposition, often called the _Efron-Stein_, _orthogonal_, or _Hoeffding_ decomposition, does indeed exist.
 Its applications in statistics come from the fact that it provides a way of decomposing the total variance of a function into the components coming from specific sets of coordinates, a step which underlies the ANOVA methodology.
-These low coordinate degree decompositions have also been used in computational chemistry: see the reviews by Li et al. @liHighDimensionalModel2001 or Rabitz and Aliş @rabitzGeneralFoundationsHighdimensional1999 for more details.
+These low coordinate degree decompositions have also been used in computational chemistry: see the review by Li et al. @liHighDimensionalModel2001 for more details.
 The Efron-Stein decomposition exhibits the following combinatorial construction;
 our presentation largely follows @odonnellAnalysisBooleanFunctions2021[#sym.section 8.3], as well as the paper @kuniskyLowCoordinateDegree2024a.